Midwest American-Made Products

 - Toby Run - Jim Rockwell: Mushrooms- oyster, shiitake, lion's mane, rhubarb.
 (419) 886-4570

-- Wayward Seed Farm of Adam Welly & Jamie Moore: Heirloom tomatoes, sorrell, rat tail radish, swiss chard, dragon carrot, chiaggia beets, tetragonia. email@example.com
+- Wayward Seed Farm of Adam Welly & Jamie Moore: Heirloom tomatoes, sorrel, rat tail radish, Swiss chard, dragon carrot, chiaggia beets, tetragonia. firstname.lastname@example.org

 North Market is at Front and Spruce streets in an area that has undergone remarkable development since the 1990s.